TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/graphql-subscriptions.md

 {{< note >}}
 **Note**

-If the upstream subscription GQL API is protected please enable the authentication via query params to pass header through.
+If the upstream subscription GraphQL API is protected please enable the authentication via query params to pass the header through.

 {{< /note >}}